 Reduction in the consumption of home energy continues to be a prevalent trend in architecture and passive homes are answering the call.
-These homes are very well insulated, nearly airtight and are heated by passive solar gain and from the internal gains such as people or electronics.
+These homes are very well insulated, nearly airtight, and are heated by passive solar gain and from internal gains such as people or electronics.
 A small source of energy provides any additional heat.
 This system saves up to 90% on heating costs and a ventilator provides a constant supply of fresh air.

 Over the past several years, there’s been a growing demand for energy-efficient homes with eco-friendly materials and versatile living spaces.
 Homeowners are looking for features that create a comfortable and convenient lifestyle.
 To meet demands, building trends in 2014 are including features that homeowners want.
 Take a look at some of the most popular home features.

 In today’s computerized world, homeowners love smart home systems that help conserve energy and make household tasks easy and convenient.
-With the push of a button from any computer or smart phone, you can automate numerous home features from any location.
-Smart home systems allow you to turn your home lights on or off, lock and unlock doors, arm or disarm your security system, program or adjust thermostat settings and program or adjust swimming pool and spa temperatures.
+With the push of a button from any computer or smartphone, you can automate numerous home features from any location.
+Smart home systems allow you to turn your home lights on or off, lock and unlock doors, arm or disarm your security system, program or adjust thermostat settings, and program or adjust swimming pool and spa temperatures.

 Homeowners are opting for healthy living environments with safe eco-friendly materials in the home.
-Many building materials contain toxic or harmful chemicals which can contribute to allergies, respiratory problems, headaches and other health issues.
-Interior and exterior materials like paints, wood stains, insulation, carpet and upholstery are being replaced with recycled and green materials that are chemical-free and hypoallergenic.
-Popular materials include recycled wood products, eco-friendly bamboo flooring, non-toxic adhesives and carpet backing and hypoallergenic textiles.
+Many building materials contain toxic or harmful chemicals which can contribute to allergies, respiratory problems, headaches, and other health issues.
+Interior and exterior materials like paints, wood stains, insulation, carpet, and upholstery are being replaced with recycled and green materials that are chemical-free and hypoallergenic.
+Popular materials include recycled wood products, eco-friendly bamboo flooring, non-toxic adhesives and carpet backing, and hypoallergenic textiles.

 Kitchens are being designed as a multitasking space that’s used by the entire family.
 They are becoming the central activity center, the hub-of-the-house, where the family spends time together cooking, eating and entertaining.
 Kitchen layouts include various cooking zones with state-of-the-art appliances, kitchen islands with prep stations and sinks, and planning areas with desks and computers.
 This versatile layout creates a kitchen where kids can do homework while parents cook dinner.
 It encourages family conversations and shared activities.

 A luxury home feature that’s in big demand with homeowners today is outdoor kitchens.
 They provide a great way to cook, dine and entertain outdoors year-round.
-Simple designs usually include a grill, side burner, sink and countertops.
-Luxury designs can include rotisseries, pizza ovens, warming drawers, storage areas, compact refrigerators, ice makers, wine coolers and beer keg dispensers.
+Simple designs usually include a grill, side burner, sink, and countertops.
+Luxury designs can include rotisseries, pizza ovens, warming drawers, storage areas, compact refrigerators, ice makers, wine coolers, and beer keg dispensers.
 Depending on the design and selected appliances, outdoor kitchens can range from $2,000 to $50,000, but homeowners love the lifestyle options that they provide.

-With today’s busy lifestyles, homeowners want relaxation features in their home.
+With today’s busy lifestyles, homeowners want relaxation features in their homes.
 Spas and hot tubs top the list for popularity.
 They are being included in new homes around the country in warm and cold climates.
 Outdoor spas and hot tubs are still the most popular, but some homeowners are opting for indoor spas in the master bathroom or just outside the master bedroom.
-New homes without spas or hot tubs often include whirlpool baths with adjustable water jets and showers with specialty shower heads and side jets.
+New homes without spas or hot tubs often include whirlpool baths with adjustable water jets and showers with specialty showerheads and side jets.
 Whether inside or outside, relaxing spas and hot tubs are home features that homeowners want.

 Adding a second story addition to your home can add value, personality and excitement to your home.
-While any homeowner can easily get excited by the possibilities available to them about additions, the process of actually deciding what your addition should be can be time consuming and frustrating.
+While any homeowner can easily get excited by the possibilities available to them about additions, the process of actually deciding what your addition should be can be time-consuming and frustrating.
 While there are many options available for numerous types of homes, here are four great ideas for second story additions that can work with any home style and homeowner preference.